Braking of DC Motors:

-Braking of DC Motors – Controlled slowing or stopping of a motor and its driven load is as important as starting in many applications (e.g. cranes, traction on a slope to avoid excessive speed, etc.).
-Braking methods based on friction, electromechanical action, eddy-currents, etc. are independent of the motor but sometimes electric braking is better justified owing to its greater economy and absence of brake wear.
+Controlled slowing or stopping of a motor and its driven load is as important as starting in many applications (e.g. cranes, traction on a slope to avoid excessive speed, etc.).
+Braking of DC Motors methods based on friction, electromechanical action, eddy-currents, etc. are independent of the motor but sometimes electric braking is better justified owing to its greater economy and absence of brake wear.
 The dc motor is still being widely used for traction purposes.
 One of the main reasons for this is its excellent braking characteristics and ability of smooth transition from the motor to the generator mode and vice versa.
 During the braking period, the motor is operated as a generator and the kinetic or gravitational potential energy (cranes or hoists) is dissipated in resistors (plugging) or returned to the supply (regenerative braking).

-There are three methods of electrical braking:
+There are three types of braking in dc motor:

-(ii) dynamic or rheostatic and
+- Dynamic or rheostatic and

-(iii) regenerative.
-These will be discussed here briefly.
+These types of Braking of DC Motors will be discussed here briefly.

-This involves the sudden reversal of the connections of either the field or armature* winding during motor operation.
+This involves the sudden reversal of the connections of either the field or armature winding during motor operation.
 A strong braking torque is achieved by maintaining the supply voltage to the armature with connections reversed (Fig. 7.63).
-The effective armature voltage (Ea + V) is initially — 2 V, so that a limiting braking resistor (may be a starting resistor) must be brought into the circuit.
+The effective armature voltage (Ea + V) is initially ≈ 2V, so that a limiting braking resistor (may be a starting resistor) must be brought into the circuit.
 The kinetic energy of the moving system is dissipated in the armature and braking resistances.

 Electrical braking of any variety becomes less effective as speed decreases with a consequent decrease in the braking torque.
 This is because the braking torque